-Oscar Wilde is remembered today as the author of ‘The Picture of Dorian Gray’ and many other works, mostly plays, which were crafted to challenge and entertain.
-The poet was in his time the leader of the aesthetic movement.
+Oscar Wilde is remembered today as the author of The Picture of Dorian Gray and many other works, mostly plays, which were crafted to challenge and entertain.
+The Anglo-Irish playwright, poet, and critic has become one of the most well-known British poets of all time.
+He was, in his time, the leader of the aesthetic movement.

 About Oscar Wilde

-- Oscar Wilde was born Oscar Fingal O’Flahertie Wills Wilde in Dublin, Ireland in October of 1854.
+- Oscar Wilde was born Oscar Fingal O’Flahertie Wills Wilde in Dublin, Ireland, in October of 1854.

-- He attended Trinity College in Dublin and while there received the Foundation Scholarship.
+- He attended Trinity College in Dublin and, while there, received the Foundation Scholarship.

-- In 1881 he published his first collection, ‘Poems.’
+- In 1881 he published his first collection, Poems.

-- Wilde toured America giving a total of 140 lectures in nine months.
+- Wilde toured America, giving a total of 140 lectures in nine months.

 - Oscar Wilde established himself as a leader of the aesthetic movement.